Le Phem Era operates on the unceded lands of the Boonwurrung and Wurundjeri peoples of the Kulin Nation.

 Forthcoming at RM Gallery in Tāmaki Makaurau (Auckland), 13 September to 7 October, 2023.

-Lomiga Lua: i Luga ‘o le Moana uses digital interpretations of the ocean as a backdrop to ponder space, distance, memory and the future in relation to gagana Sāmoa and fa‘asāmoa.
-This issue of ‘Afa‘afakasi is a representation of the link that exists between family members across geographies despite physical distance from each other, and from Sāmoa.
+Lomiga Lua: i Luga ‘o le Moana, translating to ‘Issue Two: Over the Ocean/Blue’, uses digital interpretations of the ocean as a backdrop to ponder space, distance, memory and the future in relation to gagana Sāmoa and fa‘asāmoa.
+This issue of ‘Afa‘afakasi is a representation of the link that exists between family members across waters and geographies despite physical distance from each other, and from Sāmoa.

-Created in collaboration with Tacy Fatu, Moira Roberts, Denise Roberts and Adrian Tuitama.
+Developed in collaboration with Alitasi Fatu, Denise Roberts, Moira Roberts and Numiamalepule Adrian Tuitama.

-Iterations of this publication volume will be shown at Testing Grounds Public Art Park for Melbourne Fringe Festival (6–23 October, 2022), at the West Space Window (27 May to 18 June, 2023) and at Incinerator Gallery (from 21 July to 24 September, 2023).
+Iterations of this publication volume will include exhibitions at Testing Grounds Public Art Park for Melbourne Fringe Festival (6–23 October, 2022), at the West Space Window (27 May to 18 June, 2023) and at Incinerator Gallery (from 21 July to 24 September, 2023), as well as an event at Collingwood Yards (30 May, 2023).

 The first iteration of Lomiga Lua: i Luga ‘o le Moana is a moving image work installed at Testing Grounds Public Art Park for Melbourne Fringe Festival, running 6–23 October, 2022.
 Public Art Park consists of a site-wide program supporting the development of works specifically developed for and in relation to the public realm.

-Created in collaboration with Tacy Fatu, Moira Roberts, Denise Roberts and Adrian Tuitama.
+Developed in collaboration with Alitasi Fatu, Denise Roberts, Moira Roberts and Numiamalepule Adrian Tuitama.

-The second iteration of Lomiga Lua: i Luga ‘o le Moana is a moving image installation created in collaboration with Tacy Fatu, Moira Roberts, Denise Roberts and Adrian Tuitama.
+The second iteration of Lomiga Lua: i Luga ‘o le Moana is a moving image installation developed in collaboration with Alitasi Fatu, Denise Roberts, Moira Roberts and Numiamalepule Adrian Tuitama.

-Created in collaboration with Tacy Fatu, Moira Roberts, Denise Roberts and Adrian Tuitama.
+Developed in collaboration with Alitasi Fatu, Denise Roberts, Moira Roberts and Numiamalepule Adrian Tuitama..
 Forthcoming at Incinerator Gallery from 21 July to 24 September, 2023.